MichaelCWalsh7/Cartridge-Market/README.md

 1. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used for a small minority of icons on the website.
 1. [jQuery:](https://jquery.com/)
-    - jQuery is used to incorporate many of the Materialize elements throughout the site, but is also used in other areas of the site for general Ux and design improvements..
+    - jQuery is used to incorporate many of the Materialize elements throughout the site, but is also used in other areas of the site for general Ux and design improvements.
 1. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)